Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection: Method

 \subsection{Residual Bi-Fusion Feature Pyramid}

 We further adopt the residual concept inspired from ResNet~\cite{ResNet} to the CORE block in our design, and created a new {\bf Residual CORE (Re-CORE)} block.
-Re-CORE enables the fusion of four adjacent scales (namely, the shallow, current, deep, and deeper layers) for better detection of small objects.
-Specifically, by recursively injecting the output of the $(i+1)^{th}$ CORE module to the $i^{th}$ CORE module, the Bi-Fusion FP becomes a fully-featured {\bf Residual Bi-Fusion FPN } as in Fig.\ref{fig:CORE:BFM}a.
-In this residual version, the CORE module is replaced with the Re-CORE module.
-Fig.\ref{fig:Core:Puri}c depicts the connection between the Re-CORE and Convolution modules, in which $F^i$ and $\Delta F^i$ denote the outputs of the $i$-th Re-CORE and Convolution modules, respectively.
+Re-CORE enables the fusion of four adjacent scales (namely, the {\em shallow}, {\em current}, {\em deep}, and {\em deeper} layers) for better detection of small objects.
+Specifically, by recursively injecting the output of the $(i+1)^{th}$ CORE module to the $i^{th}$ CORE module, the Bi-Fusion FP becomes a fully-featured {\bf Residual Bi-Fusion FPN} as in Fig.~\ref{fig:CORE:BFM}(a).
+Fig.~\ref{fig:Core:Puri}(c) depicts the connection between the Re-CORE and Convolution modules, in which $F^i$ and $\Delta F^i$ denote the outputs of the $i$-th Re-CORE and Convolution modules, respectively.

-Fig.\ref{fig:CORE:BFM}a shows the detailed Re-CORE architecture.
-The Re-CORE module performs a bi-fusion step to fuse features from four inputs (namely the shallow, current, deep, and deeper layers) with residual property.
-The output of the previous Re-CORE module becomes the input of the current Re-CORE module via a skip connection (red lines in Fig.\ref{fig:Core:Puri}c. and in Fig.\ref{fig:CORE:BFM}a).
-In Re-CORE, features from the $i^{th}$, $(i-1)^{th}$, and $(i+1)^{th}$ layers are fused by an $1\times1$ convolution and then added to an up-sampled version of the skip connection to produce a new feature map.
-The Convolution module is then applied to this map to produce the final output of the current Re-CORE module.
+Fig.~\ref{fig:CORE:BFM}(a) shows the detailed Re-CORE architecture.
+The Re-CORE module performs bi-fusion to integrate features from the four input layers with residual design.
+The output of the previous Re-CORE module becomes the input of the current Re-CORE module via a {\em skip connection}, which is depicted as a red line in Fig.~\ref{fig:Core:Puri}(c) and Fig.~\ref{fig:CORE:BFM}(a), respectively.
+Features from the $i^{th}$, $(i-1)^{th}$, and $(i+1)^{th}$ layers are fused by an $1\times1$ convolution and then added to an up-sampled version of the skip connection to produce a new feature map.
+This map is then fed into a convolution block to produce the final output of this Re-CORE module.

-{\bf Working with popular backbones:} Similar to the ResNet \cite{ResNet}, the residual nature of the Re-CORE enables easy training and integration of the FP with a wide range of backbones that works particularly well for small object detection.
-Instead of learning un-referenced features, Re-CORE gains better accuracy from the largely increased feature depths in comparison to the traditional FPs \cite{FPN,YOLOv3,YOLOv2,SSD}.
-Note that SoTA FPs \cite{FPN,SPP,Kim_2018_ECCV} often learn redundant features and perform poorly on small object detection.
+{\bf Working with popular backbones:} Similar to ResNet \cite{ResNet}, the residual nature of our Re-CORE module enables easy training and integration of the FP with a wide range of backbones that works particularly well for small object detection.
+Instead of learning un-referenced features, Re-CORE obtains better accuracy from the largely increased feature depths when compared with traditional FPs \cite{FPN,YOLOv3,YOLOv2,SSD}.
+Note that SoTA FPs \cite{FPN,SPP,PFPNet:ECCV:2018} often learn redundant features and perform poorly on small object detection.